atbcb/usab-uswds/_pages/about/policy/p-ra.md

 - EEOC Policy Guidance on Executive Order 13164 Establishing Procedures to Facilitate the Provision of Reasonable Accommodation.
 - EEOC Enforcement Guidance: Reasonable Accommodation and Undue Hardship Under the ADA.

-## 4. DEFINITIONS
+## 4. Deifinitions

-: Disability
+Disability
-A physical or mental impairment that substantially limits one or more major life activities, a record (a history) of such an impairment, or being regarded as having a disability.
+: A physical or mental impairment that substantially limits one or more major life activities, a record (a history) of such an impairment, or being regarded as having a disability.
 An individual covered solely under the “regarded as” definition of disability is not entitled to reasonable accommodation.
 Whether an individual has a disability is determined by reference to the